smy329/flavor-fusion-client-react/task_description_follow_Up.md

 1. Make your website home page mobile & desktop responsive (tablet responsive is optional)

-1. Apply lazy load to the chef picture either on the banner of `Chef Recipes` or on the chef pictures of the six cards on the Homepage.

-   > Hint: Google `React Awesome components`, go to the GitHub repo, find `react-lazy-load`, and try it.
-Alternatively, you can try any other package as well.

-1. FUN: The blog page, Create a heading and add an icon/ button.
-When you click on that button, it will create a pdf and will be downloaded ( This will give you some fun.
-Try out this after completing all of your tasks.
-Hint: Explore `react-to-pdf` package).
-Your pdf should contain some information about the blog page.

 ## Optional (But Highly Recommended):

 ---